phetsims/gas-properties/doc/implementation-notes.md

 ## _Diffusion_ screen

-Unblike the other screens, the _Diffusion_ screen is not based on the Ideal Gas Law.
+Unlike the other screens, the _Diffusion_ screen is not based on the Ideal Gas Law.
 So while it shares some base-level code, it has less in common with the other screens, and has some components that are unique to it.

 ### Model

+The main model class is [DiffusionModel](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionModel.js).
+Like the model in the other screens, it is a subclass of [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js).

+The _Diffusion_ screen introduces a removable vertical divider to the container.
+Collision detection is handled in [DiffusionCollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/model/DiffusionCollisionDetector.js), a subclass of the same
+[CollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/common/model/CollisionDetector.js) used in the other screens.
+When the divider is in place, `DiffusionCollisionDetector` treats the container as 2 separate containers, with the divider playing the role of a container's wall.
+All other aspects of collision detection and response are identical.

 ### View